storacha/specs/w3-store.md

 Authorized agent MAY invoke `upload/remove` capability to remove upload entry from the list in the specified space (`with` field).

-> ⚠️ Please note that removing upload entry SHOULD NOT remove [content archive][CAR]s containing contain.
+> ⚠️ Please note that removing upload entry MUST NOT remove [content archive][CAR]s containing contain.

 #### Upload Remove Capability